migtools/mig-operator/docs/usage/ObjectStorage.md

 EOF
 ```

-### Creating a Replication Repository from CAM UI
+### Creating an Azure Replication Repository from CAM UI

 Keep track of the `credentials-velero` file you've just created, and refer to *ReplicationRepository.md*.

-### Creating a Replication Repository from OpenShift CLI
+### Creating an Azure Replication Repository from OpenShift CLI

 If you'd prefer to create your Replication Repository from the OpenShift CLI, follow the directions below.